EmilyDSteakley/CSharpPracticeExercises/README.md

 ###### Math:

-- [ ] Subtract the Product and Sum of Digits of an Integer
+- [X] Subtract the Product and Sum of Digits of an Integer - 31Jan20
 - [ ] Maximum 69 Number
 - [ ] Distribute Candies to People
 - [ ] Largest Perimeter Triangle